twxdarren/fungal-trove/README.md

 > **"A Singapore-centric Fungal Dataset of 518 Cultivated Strains with Visual Phenotypes and Taxonomic Identity"**

-The project documents fungal biodiversity across terrestrial and marine environments in Singapore, combining high-resolution imaging, genomic sequencing, and deep learning-based feature extraction.
+The project documents fungal biodiversity across terrestrial and marine environments in Singapore, combining high-resolution imaging, fungal genomics, and deep learning-based feature extraction.

-The compressed archive `singapore_518_fungi_dataset.zip` and `singapore_518_fungi_dataset_scripts.zip` have been uploaded to **Figshare**.
+The compressed dataset components `singapore_518_fungi_dataset.zip` and `singapore_518_fungi_dataset_scripts.zip` have been uploaded to **Figshare**.

 📝 _The manuscript and dataset is currently under review, and the Figshare link will be provided here upon completion._